WordPress Security Expert Stories & 40 New Security Tips from Our Members!

 We recently interviewed four WPMU DEV members, who provide professional WordPress security services, about keeping WordPress secure.
 Here’s what they said…

-Earlier this month we published a series of tutorials on WordPress security, ran a discussion on our members’ forum about WordPress security issues, and put out a request to interview WordPress security experts about…well, you guessed it…WordPress security!
+Here at WPMU DEV, we take WordPress security seriously.
+We’ve published a series of tutorials on WordPress security, run discussions on our members’ forum about WordPress security issues, and we’ve recently decided to interview WordPress security experts about…well, you guessed it…WordPress security!

 Here are the topics we covered: